-When talking about binge drinking, heavy drinking, alcoholism, or really anything that involves alcohol, the phrase alcohol poisoning gets thrown around.
+When talking about binge drinking, heavy drinking, alcoholism, or anything that involves alcohol, alcohol poisoning gets thrown around.
 It’s become a sort of catchall term to refer to a very drunk individual.
 Unfortunately, this isn’t what alcohol poisoning is.
 Knowing some home remedies for alcohol poisoning could potentially save someone’s life.

 Table of Contents

 Alcohol poisoning, also known as acute alcohol poisoning, is when an individual’s blood alcohol content (BAC) exceeds a certain level.
 Although there’s no agreed-upon cutoff, it’s generally around .30% BAC that potentially fatal alcohol poisoning symptoms begin to occur.

 Acute alcohol poisoning occurs when a person’s liver can only metabolize around one drink of alcohol per hour.
 All subsequent drinks aren’t processed by the liver and end up directly in the bloodstream.

 Signs of Alcohol Poisoning

 Alcohol poisoning is a severe consequence of drinking large amounts of alcohol rapidly.
 However, alcohol poisoning can also happen when adults or children drink household products that contain alcohol without knowing.
 The most common risks of alcohol poisoning include: